Encryptioner/html-to-pdf-generator/CONTRIBUTING.md

 ### Creating a Branch

-Create a feature branch from `main`:
+Create a feature branch from `master`:

 ```bash
 git checkout -b feature/your-feature-name